Do you love big bluegill?

 Kyle VerMaas with a monster hybrid sunfish, and a pretty girl on each arm.

 I was on the 25-minute ride home from Branched Oak Lake, and I was miserable beyond words.
 My battle with a big walleye had ended badly.
-An…Continue
+An inexplicable unbuttoning that left me tearful and maybe even a…Continue

 Jim Gronaw must surely be accustomed to wearing many hats.....husband, father, grandfather, talented outdoor writer, angler extraordinaire, and last but certainly not least, one of our very own moderators, right here at http://bigbluegill.com/ !